Plangora/exdaas/README.md

 Elixir Database as a Service

-Serialized - fault tolerant - self caching - NoSQL DB :rocket:
+Serialized - fault tolerant - self caching - self sharding - NoSQL DB :rocket:

 Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to disk.

+All serialized writes can be split up by amount of shards :rocket:

 DiskIO is delegated via DETS and all cache is handled using ETS.

+If the entire app fails, the data is loaded form disk into cache, and performance is back to normal.

 _Suprisingly performant_ :smile: